-According to Canadian law, it is definitely illegal to sell cannabis or cannabis products from a storefront.
+As of Spring 2018, according to Canadian law, it is definitely illegal to sell cannabis or cannabis products from a storefront.
 The only 100% legal way to purchase marijuana is to obtain a doctor’s authorization, and then purchase it directly by mail order or online from one of the Licensed Producers (LPs) approved by Health Canada.
 However, there have been a number of court cases where judges have ruled that the current system is too restrictive for medical patients.
 In particular, the 2016 Allard case (Allard vs. Canada) determined that there were too many restrictions regarding access to medical cannabis.
 Many (perhaps most) dispensary owners feel that they will be able to fight a shutdown order or criminal charges and win.

 How do Dispensaries Operate?

 Dispensaries operate much like any other retail business that carries any high-value merchandise; however, there are some specific factors, which include the following:

 - You should probably upgrade the air conditioning or HVAC system to ensure that the air circulating in the store is cleaned through a HEPA filter to reduce any odour from your products.

 - To protect your ass(ets), you should run an ID check on all patrons to ensure that they are of legal age.
 According to Bill C-45 aka the Cannabis Act, the federal age limit is 18; however, the legal age will vary by province.
 Check your province’s regulations.
 Some provinces have decided that they do not want any dispensaries; however, you may wish to obtain legal advice about the Allard case and other case laws involving cannabis.

 - A good point-of-sale (POS) system may not only be useful, it may be mandatory so that you can track what each customer purchases.
 A POS will definitely help you market to your existing customers and may be essential if the manufacturer or producer has to issue a product recall.

 What do You Sell?